Advanced Care Services

 • Comprehensive psychoeducational evaluation

-The Low Vision Unit helps individuals with reduced central or peripheral vision make the most of their remaining vision and improve performance of daily activities such as reading, writing and watching television.
+Helps individuals with reduced central or peripheral vision make the most of their remaining vision and improve performance of daily activities such as reading, writing and watching television.
 Vision rehabilitation measures can include:

 • Prescription and training in the use of optical and non-optical low vision aids